edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

 **Change the Virtual Machine settings**

 Although we just created the VM for vEOS, we already need to change its settings again.
-Open the VM&#8217;s properties via _&#8220;Edit Settings&#8221;_.
+Open the VM's properties via _"Edit Settings"_.

-Remove the &#8220;Floppy drive 1&#8221; hardware item.
+Remove the "Floppy drive 1" hardware item.